SamuelTulach/CanetisRadar/README.md

 You can download [latest compiled build from AppVeyor](https://ci.appveyor.com/project/SamuelTulach/canetisradar/build/artifacts), [releases](https://github.com/SamuelTulach/CanetisRadar/releases) or build it from source.

 ## Contributing
-If you want to help, you can create pull-request or donate me some money at [PayPal.me](paypal.me/SamuelTulach)
+If you want to help, you can create pull-request.

 You can also **star this repo** or **fork this repo**.